roq-trading/roq-risk-manager/README.md

 Always supported.

-Easy to use because you don't need to deploy any database services.
+Easy to use because it's file based (you don't need to deploy a database service).

 ### ClickHouse

+Opt-in.

 Dependencies